-UrbanPlan poses a complex development problem that drives students to propose remarkably sophisticated solutions within a short, focused module of a course.
-It engages my students as no other exercise I have ever used.
+"Urban Plan poses a complex development problem that drives students to propose remarkably sophisticated solutions within a short, focused module of a course.
+It engages my students as no other exercise I have ever used."

-Susanne Ethridge Cannon, Director, The Real Estate Center & Professor of Finance, DePaul University,
+Susanne Ethridge Cannon, Director, the Real Estate Center & Professor of Finance, DePaul University, understanding or experience with the practical realities of the development process, the multidisciplinary teams on which they'll be working, or skill in presenting to a real client.

-Professors who incorporate UrbanPlan into their courses believe that many MBA's, planners and architects leave the university fully grounded in the theoretical or ideological understanding of their discipline, but may have little or no understanding or experience with the practical realities of the development process, the multidisciplinary teams on which they'll be working, or the skills they will need in presenting to a real client.
+Professors who incorporate UrbanPlan into their courses believe that most MBA's, planners and architects fresh out of graduate school, leave the university fully grounded in the theoretical or ideological understanding of their discipline, but have little or no

 Students report that their UrbanPlan experience is one of the most valuable educational takeaways for their professional careers.
-They have been powerful advocates for adding UrbanPlan to their core curriculum.
+They have been powerful advocates for adding UP to their core curriculum.

-Professors agree that UrbanPlan quickly and powerfully addresses four significant voids in the professional preparation of future land use professionals.
+Professors agree that UP addresses four significant voids in the preparation of future land use professionals quickly and powerfully.

-Lack of practical experience in multi-disciplinary teams.
-UrbanPlan prepares students for the reality and challenge of the multi-disciplinary teams, the client environments in which they will actually practice, and land use problems as they present in the "real world."
-Practical, real, dynamic, frustrating - UrbanPlan requires them to see where practice collides with theory, ideology or modeling.

-- 2. Lack of a practical understanding of and respect for the complex market and non-market forces that impact development and how each professional discipline contributes to a buildable, sustainable solution.
-Through role assignments, which are different from their academic field of study, students are forced to understand risk, the approaches, pressures and issues of the other disciplines on a development team.
+- 1. Lack of practical experience in multi-disciplinary teams.
+UP prepares students for the reality and challenge of the multi-disciplinary teams and the client environments in which they will actually practice, as well land use problems as they present in the "real world."
+Practical, real, dynamic, frustrating requiring them to see where practice collides with theory, ideology or modeling. - 2.
+Lack of a practical understanding of and respect for the complex market and non-market forces that impact development and how each professional discipline contributes to a buildable, sustainable solution.
+Through role assignments, which are different from their academic field of study, students are forced to understand the approaches, pressures and issues of the other disciplines on a development team.
 For example, architecture students are assigned the role of Financial Analyst or Marketing Director; finance students are assigned the role of Site Planner or Neighborhood Liaison. - 3.
-Lack of critical thinking optimizing the opportunities presented by outside speakers.
-After completing UrbanPlan, students are able to think more critically about their course material and ask more penetrating questions of land use professionals who speak in their classes. - 4.
-Weak skills in articulating and advocating for their vision to colleagues outside their academic discipline as well as to "real" clients.
-UrbanPlan success requires cogent presentations to a "real" client based on client needs, goals and objectives, rather than presentations to "peers" or judges from the student's own discipline.
-The student must effectively articulate the vision and benefits of her/his proposal in the language of the client, not in professional jargon, as that "real" client may have rejected, or may not be aware of, a trend, philosophy, or ideology current in the student's finance, urban planning, or architecture department.
+Lack of critical thinking under utilizing the opportunities presented by outside speakers.
+After completing UP, students are able to think more critically about their course material and ask more penetrating questions of land use professionals who speak in their classes. - 4.
+Weak skills in articulating and advocating for their vision to colleagues outside their academic discipline as well as to "real clients."
+UP success requires cogent presentations to a "real client," based on client need, goals and objectives, rather than presentations to "peers" or judges from the student's own discipline.
+The student must effectively articulate the vision and benefits of her/his proposal in the language of the "civilian" client, not in professional jargon...
+That "real" client who may have rejected, or may not be aware of a trend, philosophy, or ideology that may be current the student's finance, urban planning, or architecture department.